shantiajackson/SQL-Portfolio/README.md

 # SQL-Portfolio

-## Here is where I will add all the SQL queries that I have run
+## Here is where I will add all the SQL projects that I have done or are in the process of doing